 - Was it successful in the acquisition of (potential) new customers?

 - And importantly, keeping in mind that most of us are not Henry Ford and we do worry about money, did it acquire those (potential) new customers in a cost-efficient, profitable way?

-When last did you sit down to determine your average cost per lead generation?
-Do you ever question whether this is in line with other companies of your size, in your industry, or earning a similar revenue?
+When did you last sit down to determine your average cost per lead for your industry?
+Do you ever question whether this is in line with other companies of your size or companies earning a similar revenue?
 Not any time recently?